nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   * `TaskMultiplePredicate` for filtering task and `PersonMultiplePredicate` for filtering employees.

 #### Implementation flow for the find task/employee feature
-Given below is the implementation of the find task command when the user enters `findTask priority/HIGH event/`
+Given below is the implementation of the find task command when the user enters `findTask todo/`

 1. The user input will be sent to `FindTaskCommandParser`
-2. `FindTaskCommandParser` will note down that the task type to search for is an event with a high priority.
+2. `FindTaskCommandParser` will note down that the task type to search.
-3. Since the inputs that the user entered is valid, the parser will create a `TaskMultiplePredicate` using priority `high` and task type `event` while setting the rest of the attributes to `null`.
+3. Since the inputs that the user entered is valid, the parser will create a `TaskMultiplePredicate` task type `todo` while setting the rest of the attributes to `null`.
 4. The attribute will be used as the argument to create the `FindTaskCommand`
 5. When the `FindTaskCommand` executes, the predicate will be sent to the `ModelManager` to filter out tasks that satisfy the predicate.

 ![Expected find task command result](images/FindTaskCommand.png)

-*The expected result for `findTask priority/HIGH event/`*
+*The expected result for `findTask todo/`*

 <img src="images/FindTaskCommandSequenceDiagram.png">
-*The UML Sequence diagram for `findTask priority/HIGH event/`*
+*The UML Sequence diagram for `findTask todo/`*

 #### Design Consideration
 * Allow usage of multiple attributes as search term to filter out tasks/employee that has the specified attributes.